nocomplexity/FreeAndOpenMachineLearning/whatisml.md

 Investments in machine learning by large commercial companies are still growing.
-But a lot of documentation that is freely available on machine learning, especially some documents created by commercial vendors, are sometimes biased.
-In the reference section of this book you find a collection of open access resources to do a more in depth study on various machine learning subjects.
+But a lot of documentation that is freely available on machine learning, especially some documents created by commercial vendors, is biased.
+In the reference section of this book you find a collection of open access resources for a more in depth study on various machine learning subjects.
 Be aware that also open access publications are not free from commercial interest.
 So also open access publications on machine learning are not always objective and free from